 Yuki HASEGAWA, biography

 Born in Tokyo, Yuki Hasegawa began piano lessons at an early age, studying with Professor Fujiko Yamada.
-She went on to study with Thierry Huillet in Toulouse and Arnulf von Arnim in Germany, alongside tuition in chamber music with Jean-Pierre Sabouret (concertmaster of the Opéra National de Paris), Eric LeSage and Paul Meyer; orchestration with Alain Louvier; écriture musicale with Bernard de Crepy; and orchestral conducting with Renato Rivolta and Vincent Renaud, among others.
-In 2019, she was as a trainee at the Tokyo College of Music’s conducting department directed by Junïchi Hirokami, receiving further tuition from Toshihiro Yonezu.
+She went on to study with virtuoso pianist Thierry Huillet in Toulouse and well-known professor Arnulf von Arnim in Germany, alongside tuition in chamber music with Jean-Pierre Sabouret (concertmaster of the Opéra National de Paris), Eric LeSage and Paul Meyer; orchestration with Alain Louvier; écriture musicale with Bernard de Crepy; piano accompaniment with Cécile Hugonnard-Roche; and orchestral conducting with Renato Rivolta, Vincent Renaud and Adrian McDonnell, among others.

 Yuki Hasegawa divides her time between Paris and Tokyo, enabled by her residence permit «Talent Passport» with all types of professional activity permission from French government.
 Collaborative artist with the prestigious agent Pro Arte Musicae Co., Ltd. in Japan.
 Composer member of the Irish Music Rights Organisation and the Mechanical-Copyright Protection Society in U.K. President of Ensemble Cordiale (music planning office), Édition les bons concerts and Lyrica Records.

 (*The critic is not a relative of the artist.
 There are around 377,000 people named “Hasegawa”.)